Prince John (horse)

 On behalf of Max Gluck, a New York clothing retailer and owner of Elmendorf Farm, trainer Walter Kelley bought Prince John for $14,300 at the 1954 Keeneland Summer Sale from breeder Mrs. Fannie Hertz.

 In his first seven starts at age two, Prince John won two allowance races.
-However, after his win over Needles and Career Boy in the October 29, 1955, Garden State Stakes in which he earned $157,918, the then-largest purse in racing history, Prince John was touted as a favorite for the 1956 Kentucky Derby.
+However, after his win over Needles and Career Boy in the October 29, 1955 Garden State Stakes in which he earned $157,918, the then-largest purse in racing history, Prince John was touted as a favorite for the 1956 Kentucky Derby.
 In his next start, he finished second on a sloppy track to Nail in the November 12 Remsen Stakes at Jamaica Race Course.
-A few later at Hialeah Park Race Track in Florida, the colt broke loose from a stable boy and was running loose when he broke a bone in his foot.
+A few days later at Hialeah Park Race Track in Florida, the colt broke loose from a stable boy and ran wild until he broke a bone in his foot.
 His handlers announced that Prince John would be out of racing for at least three months as a result.

 In January 1956, Prince John was given 124 pounds in the Experimental Free Handicap ratings, third to Career Boy's 126 and second to the 125 assigned to Nail and Needles.
 However, he never recovered sufficiently from his injury and did not race again.